 The duties associated with the FLSW are to conduct passenger and cargo mission is support of the Active Fleet.
 Generally the missions will be 1-2 hour flights, with initial flights conducted within the CONUS.
 Once the general CONUS support missions are completed, pilots will be provided the opportunity to plan their own missions around the world to and from military bases.

-Active Duty pilots will complete five (5) or seven (7) mission FRTP Training Program to ensure general competency with handling the aircraft, navigation, weapons systems, and carrier operations.
-The FRTP provides a structured training environment where each mission is reviewed for compliance with procedures before moving on to the next training mission.
-FRTP is required to be completed within sixty (60) days of enlistment.
+Reserve pilots will complete a number of missions in the Training Air Wing (TAW) Program to ensure general competency with handling the aircraft, navigation, systems, and addons.
+The TAW provides a structured training environment where each mission is reviewed for compliance with procedures before moving on to the next training mission.
+TAW is required to be completed within sixty (60) days of enlistment.

 So if after reading this introduction you feel you have the drive, determination and commitment then click on the WINGS OF GOLD (below) to begin earning your right to becoming a Virtual Naval Aviator with the VUSN.